jhucsf/fall2022/assign/assign05.md

 ### Tasks

-Your overall tasks are to:
+Here is a suggested order of implementation:

 * Create a thread for each client connection.
 You will need a datastructure to represent the data associated with each client.
 We recommend that you use the same `Connection` class you used in part 1 to represent these connections.
 You may use the login message to determine what kind of client is trying to connect.
 * Process _control messages_ from clients.
 * Broadcast messages to all receivers in a room when a sender sends a message.
+At this point your server should work with well-behaving clients that don't send messages at the same time.
 * Add synchronization for access to share data structures (`Room`s, `Server`) so no messages are lost, even if a receiver leaves or tries to join in the middle of a broadcast.
 You also must not lose messages that are sent at the same time from two different senders.

 ### Using threads for client connections

-In general, it makes sense for server applications to handle connections from multiple clients simultaneously, as servers are typically responsible for coordinating data exchanges.
+Your server applications will to handle connections from multiple clients simultaneously in order to be useful (after all, it is quite sad to only be able to chat with oneself).
 Threads are a useful mechanism for handling multiple client connections because they allow the code that communicates with each client to run concurrently.

 In your main server loop (`Server::handle_client_requests()` if you are following our scaffolding), you should create a thread for each accepted client connection using `pthread_create()`.
-A struct should be created to pass the `Connection` object and other required data to the client thread using the `aux` parameter of `pthread_create()`, and `worker()` as the entrypoint for the thread.
-It may also be a good idea to create `User` object in each client thread to track the pending messages, and register it to a `Room` when the client sends a join request.
+A struct should be created to pass the `Connection` object and other required data to the client thread using the `aux` parameter of `pthread_create()`, and `worker()` should be used as the entrypoint for the thread.
+It may also be a good idea to create a `User` object in each client thread to track the pending messages, and register it to a `Room` when the client sends a join request.

 You can test that your server handles more than one connection correctly by spawning multiple receivers and senders on the same server, and checking that